sasrar/Tournament-Planner/README.md

     Includes unit tests for various testing scenarios including adding and deleting matches, adding or deleting players, getting player standings, and getting the next round match pairings.

-Note: to run the tests you need to have the pscopg2 module installed on your machine.
+Note: to run the tests you need to run the sql file, configure tournament.py to point to the right database,
+        and have the pscopg2 module installed on your machine.